 - Contains artificial colors

-The first ingredient in this food is turkey, followed by vaguely-named poultry by-products, liver, and fish.
+The first ingredient in this food is poultry, followed by vaguely-named poultry by-products, liver, and fish.

 Overall, this is a meat-based food with high protein content, moderate fat, and low carbohydrate content.